Trap Door Spiders: The Trap Door Spiders in fiction

-Other non-fictional men, including members of the Spiders and others, also occasionally appeared in the series in fictional guise.
-These included Fletcher Pratt (albeit deceased and offstage) as Widowers founder Ralph Ottur in the story "To the Barest," and (as guests) Asimov himself (in a humorously unflattering portrayal) as arrogant author Mortimer Stellar in "When No Man Pursueth", James Randi as stage magician The Amazing Larri in "The Cross of Lorraine", and Harlan Ellison as writer Darius Just (a character who first appeared as protagonist of Asimov's 1976 mystery novel Murder at the ABA) in "The Woman in the Bar."
+Other nonfictional men, including members of the Spiders and others, also occasionally appear in the series in fictional guise.
+These include Fletcher Pratt (albeit deceased and offstage) as Widowers founder Ralph Ottur in the story "To the Barest," and (as guests) Asimov himself (in a humorously unflattering portrayal) as arrogant author Mortimer Stellar in "When No Man Pursueth", James Randi as stage magician The Amazing Larri in "The Cross of Lorraine", and Harlan Ellison as writer Darius Just (a character who first appeared as protagonist of Asimov's 1976 mystery novel Murder at the ABA) in "The Woman in the Bar."

-The remaining member of the Widowers, the group's waiter and unfailing sleuth Henry Jackson, was completely fictional, though Asimov did liken the character to that of P.G.
-Wodehouse's Jeeves from the Bertie Wooster novels.
+The remaining member of the Widowers, the group's waiter and unfailing sleuth Henry Jackson, was completely fictional.
+Asimov likened him to Jeeves from P.G.
+Wodehouse's Bertie Wooster novels.